NCEAS/oss-lessons/version-control/1-code_versioning_basics.md

 #### B.) Copying an existing repository to your system

-`git clone` is the git command to copy an existing repository to your machine, more precisely adding the repository in the directory you are in.
+`git clone` is the git command to copy an existing repository to your machine, more precisely adding the repository to the directory you are in.

 ```{bash}
 cd